viperproject/gobra-book/src/slices.md

 ```

 ## `copy` and `append`
-Go includes the `copy` and `append` built-in functions for common slice operations.
+Go includes the `copy` and `append` built-in functions.

 We give the contracts for `copy` and `append` for a generic type `T` (Gobra does not yet support generics).
-In Gobra we must pass an additional ghost parameter for the permission amount required to read the elements of `src`.
+In Gobra, we must pass an additional ghost parameter that specifies the permission amount required to read the elements of `src`.
-This allows the functions generally to be used independent of the exact permission amount.
+This allows the functions to generally be used independent of the exact permission amount
 ``` gobra
 requires p > 0
 requires forall i int :: {&src[i]} 0 <= i && i < len(src) ==> acc(&src[i])